dalane/access-control/README.md

 }
 ```

-To keep things simple, this style is similar to the AWS policy files instead of
-the XAMCL format (using XML) referenced in the Wikipedia article.
-They are easier
-to read and understand and don't have all the extra work of an XML document.

 There is an exported helper function ```loadJsonPolicyFiles``` for loading and
 parsing these json files.
 By default it searches for files with the extension ```.policy.json```.